 What to Put in Your Go-Bag in Case of an Emergency

-From forest fires to floods, natural disasters have dominated the news of late.
-But even if your region hasn’t been afflicted by tropical storms or scorching flames, it’s always a smart idea to prepare for the worst while still hoping for the best.
-One way to stay safe in the midst of a sudden crisis is by packing a go-bag, an emergency carryall with just-in-case supplies.
+It’s always a smart idea to prepare for the worst while still hoping for the best, and one way to stay safe in the midst of a sudden crisis is by packing a go-bag, an emergency carryall with just-in-case supplies.
 A go-bag’s contents will vary according to your own personal needs, but experts typically suggest including a few staple items.

 We don’t recommend becoming a walking grocery store, but every go-bag should include at least a three-day food supply, and at least one gallon of water per person per day.
 That said, don’t just raid your pantry for leftover bags of chips or Lunchables and stash them in a duffel bag.
 Opt instead for healthy non-perishables, like pouches or cans of tuna and beans (don’t forget a manual can opener!) and protein or granola bars.